Last updated 01/04/2021

 How is the COVID-19 vaccine given?

 The first dose of the COVID-19 vaccine will give you some protection from coronavirus.
-However, you need to have the two doses of the vaccine to give you the best protection.
+However, you need to have both doses of the vaccine to give you the best protection.
 The vaccine trials suggest that the second dose of the Pfizer/BioNTech vaccine should be given after a minimum of 21 days and the second dose of the Oxford/AstraZeneca vaccine should be given after a minimum of 28 days.

 The NHS will be routinely scheduling the second doses between four and twelve weeks after the first dose.
 This will allow more people to benefit from the protection provided from the first dose during the roll-out phase.
 Evidence from the Phase 3 trials indicate high levels of protection against serious disease and death from around two weeks after the first dose.
 This change to the dosing intervals has been supported by the British Society of Immunology in a statement you can read HERE.